Episode 1652 - Cristin Milioti

 Lock the gate!

-This is my podcast.
+This is my podcast, WTF.
+Welcome to it.

 If you're new here, have a seat or don't.
+Keep running.

-I want to thank everybody who got out there in the streets and raged on behalf of the open heart, the open heart, the tolerant, the welcoming, the embracing, the democratic, the persons that see other people as people and push back on this fascist shit show.
+The open heart, the tolerant, the welcoming, the embracing, the democratic, the persons that see other people as people and pushed back on this fascist shit show.
+What a fucking...

-not just, it's not even the sad parade of tanks, but it's the force at which the cops and the secret police are operating out there in the streets against people that just want to live,
+Not just, it's not even the sad parade of tanks, but it's the force at which the cops and the secret police are operating out there in the streets against people that just want to live,

 that just want to live free lives.

+It's a fucking nightmare.
 It's an authoritarian cluster fuck.

 Secret police out there in their black cars.
+God damn it.

-Thank you, all decent citizens of a once, you know, at least evolving democracy pushing back on this very authoritarian new America.
+you know, at least evolving democracy pushing back on this very authoritarian new America.
+Thank you.

+I'm thanking you.
 I will do my part the best I can.

+Fuck fascism.
+Right?
 Am I right?

+Kristen Miliatti is here.
 I've seen her in a lot of stuff.

 The Sopranos, The Wolf of Wall Street, Palm Springs.